run-ai/docs/docs/admin/runai-setup/config/non-root-containers.md

 ## Passing user identity
 ### Passing user identity from Identity Provider

 A best practice is to store the user identifier (UID) and the group identifier (GID) in the organization's directory.
-Run:AI allows you to pass these values to the container and use them as the container identity.
+Run:ai allows you to pass these values to the container and use them as the container identity.

 To perform this, you must: